seperman/deepdiff/deepdiff/diff_doc.rst

 exclude_regex_paths: list, default = None
     List of string regex paths or compiled regex paths objects to exclude from the report.
 If only one item, you can pass it as a string or regex compiled object.

-exclude_types: list, default = None
-    List of object types to exclude from the report.

 hasher: default = DeepHash.murmur3_128bit
     Hash function to be used.
 If you don't want Murmur3, you can use Python's built-in hash function